snig0708/GlobalTerrorism/README.md

 # GlobalTerrorism
-Based on a Kaggle competition.
+Based on a Kaggle competition.(ongoing project)